louiz/biboumi/doc/biboumi.1.md

   `%irc.example.com@biboumi.example.com` is the virtual channel provided by biboumi, for the IRC server irc.example.com.

+Note: Some JIDs are valid but make no sense in the context of
+biboumi:

+  `!irc.example.com@biboumi.example.com` is the empty-string nick on the irc.example.com server.
+It makes no sense to try to send messages to it.

+  `#test%@biboumi.example.com`, or any other JID that does not contain an IRC server is invalid.
+Any message to that kind of JID will trigger an error, or will be ignored.

-If compiled with Libidn, an IRC user has a bare JID representing the “hostname” provided by the IRC server.
+If compiled with Libidn, an IRC channel participant has a bare JID representing the “hostname” provided by the IRC server.
 This JID can only be used to set IRC modes (for example to ban a user based on its IP), or to identify user.
+It cannot be used to contact that user using biboumi.

 ### Join an IRC channel